firefly-iii/docs/docs/docs/firefly-iii/faq/general.md

 - Firefly III is self-hosted and geared towards tech-savvy users.
 You must install it yourself and run it on your own server.
 This is a huge difference with other financial tools.
 - Importing data from your bank and doing this automatically is not that easy with Firefly III.
 See also [importing data](../importing-data/index.md) for more information.
 - GNUCash has way more "accounting" features, like mutual funds and stock and equity.
-- Most online tools like YNAB and Mint have a another "style" of budgeting money.
+- Most online tools like YNAB and Mint have another "style" of budgeting money.
 See for more info, below.
 - There is no desktop app for Firefly III, it's all web based.

 ## Why is Firefly III not based on "zero-sum budgeting"?